Meet the candidates running for the Summit School District Board of Education

 “I see both an extraordinary need and an extraordinary opportunity for our schools and our community to reunite with a laser-like focus on strong academics,” Moser said. “… I know what teachers and administrators need to be successful, and I know what it takes to provide all of our children a quality education.”

-Having been in Summit County for just over a year, Moser’s grandson will eventually enroll in Summit School District.
-Moser said the fact that she is newer to the area is a benefit because she can look at things with fresh eyes and without loyalties to anyone other than the kids.
+Having been in Summit County for just over a year, Moser said the fact that she is newer to the area is a benefit because she can look at things with fresh eyes and without loyalties to anyone other than the kids.

 Danielle Surette